turingschool/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 ### Look at the Suggested Action Items
 8. What options sound doable?

-9. What are some new ways to use these themes that you haven't utilized before?
+9. What are some new ways to use these themes at Turing?

 10. What obstacles are there to trying out any of these options?